lebr0nli/pwndocker-automator/README.md

 If you are lazy like me ...

-You can just download this and copy pwndocker.app to **/Application** very gracefully!
+You can just download this and copy pwndocker.app to **/Application**.

+And then open pwndocker gracefully!

 (Make sure all your path and container name is set up correctly)